derykmakgill/website/odyssey.md

  are arguing about how tough they are!’
  ```

-"Tough" sounds okay until you realise she is translating the Ancient Greek word ἀρετή, which is just about the most important concept in Greek epic poetry.
+"Tough" sounds okay until you realise she is translating the Ancient Greek word ἀρετή, which is just about the most important concept in Greek epic poetry and was written about by both Aristotle and Plato.
 Now while I agree the word doesn't have a direct translation into English, "tough" is certainly *not* it, and while Mitchell's translation is certainly readable and enjoyable if you're new to The Odyssey, it is *not* The Odyssey.

 There are also less important, some might even say trivial changes, that nevertheless I found annoying in Fagles and Wilson.
 Both for example, translate Ὑπερίονος Ἠελίοιο as "Sun God," but in doing so they omit the fact that the Sun God had a name!